Superfunk

 Superfunk: The French Touch of Funky House

-Superfunk is a French electronic music project celebrated for its signature blend of funky house, disco samples, and infectious grooves.
-Formed in the late 1990s, the group achieved international success with their platinum-selling debut album and a string of dance floor anthems that defined the French house movement of the early 2000s.
+Superfunk is a French electronic music group celebrated for revitalizing funky house with a distinct Gallic flair.
+The collective, formed in the late 1990s, achieved international success with their platinum-selling debut album and a string of infectious, sample-heavy dancefloor hits.

 Early career